DIPlib/diplib/README.md

 press "Configure" and select *Visual Studio*.
 Finally, press "Generate".
 You should now have a *Visual Studio* solution file that you can open in *Visual Studio* and build as usual.

+See below for optional dependencies that you can install to improve your *DIPlib* experience.

 ### Dependencies

 *DIPlib* supports two image file formats: ICS and TIFF.
 ICS support is built-in, it is recommended that you have [*ZLib*](http://www.zlib.net) installed for this.
 For TIFF support, you will need to have [*LibTIFF*](http://www.simplesystems.org/libtiff/) installed.

+If you have [*FFTW3*](http://www.fftw.org) intalled, you can set the `DIP_ENABLE_FFTW` *CMake* variable to have *DIPlib* use *FFTW3* instead of the built-in FFT algorithm.
+*FFTW3* is more efficient, especially for image sizes that do not factor into small numbers, but it has a copyleft license.

 *DIPimage* requires that [*MATLAB*](https://www.mathworks.com/products/matlab.html) be installed for compilation and execution (of course).